 - 1 Verify that the telephone line is connected to the connector on the modem.
-(The connector has either a green label or a connector-shaped icon next to - Ensure that you insert the telephone line connector into the modern until it clicks. - Disconnect the telephone line from the modem and connect if to a telephone.
+(The connector has either a green label or a connector-shaped icon next to - 1 - Ensure that you insert the telephone line connector into the modem until it clicks.
+Disconnect the telephone line from the modem and connect it to a telephone.
 Listen for a dial tone.

-If you have other telephone devices sharing the line, such as an answering machine, fax machine, surge protector, or line splitter, bypass the devices and connect the modern directly to the telephone wall connector.
+If you have other telephone devices sharing the line, such as an answering machine, fax machine, surge protector, or line splitter, bypass the devices and connect the modem directly to the telephone wall connector.
 If you are using a line that is 3 m (10 ft) or more in length, try a shorter one.

 Run the Modern Helper diagnostics - Click the Start button, point to All Programs and then click Modern Helper.
-Follow the instructions on the screen to identify and resolve modem problems.
-(Modem Helper is not available on all computers.)
+Follow the instructions on the screen to identify and resolve modern problems.
+(Modern Helper is not available on all computers.)

-Verify that the modem is communicating with Windows -
+Verify that the modern is communicating with Windows -

-- Click Start → Control Panel → Printers and Other Hardware → Phone and Modem Options → Modems.
+- Click Start→ Control Panel→ Printers and Other Hardware→ Phone and Modem Options→ Modems.

+- 2

+- 3.